diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

-This TOML file contains information for each project, such as a unique identifier, information for downloading the source code, and some metadata such as number of starts or download count.
+This TOML file contains information for each project, such as a unique identifier, information for downloading the source code, and some metadata such as number of GitHub stars or download count.
 In case of @pypi projects, the source information contains the package name, the version, an archive name, and a direct download URL for the respective archive.
-On the other hand, for GitHub projects, the owner and repository name are stored, along with a commit revision to use.
+On the other hand, for GitHub projects, the owner and repository name are stored, along with a commit revision hash to use.

-For this reason, some Python scripts have been developed to automatically gather a dataset matching the specifications outlined in @method:data-collection.
+To facilitate this, some Python scripts have been developed to automatically gather a dataset matching the specifications outlined in @method:data-collection.
-These scripts gather packages from @pypi and repositories from GitHub, and then randomly sample 3000 projects across both datasets, saving them in the aforementioned TOML format.
+These scripts gather packages from @pypi and repositories from GitHub, and then randomly sample 3000 projects across both datasets, saving them in the aforementioned custom TOML format.

 #heading(level: 4, numbering: none, outlined: false)[PyPI]